 Tales of Witches

-‘Tales of Witches’ was meant to invade this space, to contaminate it with our feminine presence and to evoke those outsider-women that once were deemed witches, because of their self-governed healing practices, their autonomy over their sexuality or their knowledge of and interests in earthly spirituality.
+‘Tales of Witches’ intended to infiltrate the ‘Herenkamer,’ contaminate it with our feminine presence, and evoke those outsider women who were once labeled witches due to their self-governed healing practices, autonomy over their sexuality, or knowledge of and interest in herbal medicine.

 It aimed further to interweave historical and contemporary misogynist narratives.
 Such as the contemporary phenomenon in which the videos of (female) ASMRtists are reported for sexual content by 8chan trolls, which bears an uncanny resemblance to the accusations of sexual misconduct that witches were subjected to – we are still afraid of a female voice.

 During the exhibition, the ‘Heerenkamer’ was filled with the smell of burned cedar and rosemary oil, which, together with a recording of our essays, invaded the space in our absence.